Virus pain easing in Spain, Italy; UK braces for bleak days

 In a public housing project in the city of Seville, 90-year-old Manuela Jiménez has been confined to her home for more than 20 days.
 She speaks to neighbors from her window as they deliver food and says she has never seen anything like it, despite having lived through the Spanish Civil War and Second World War.

-“Back then my mother would lock me up and I would stay calm but now, look, there is my neighbor and I can’t see her”, says Jiménez.
+“Back then my mother would lock me up and I would stay calm but now, look, there is my neighbor and I can’t see her,” says Jiménez.

 Illness has been compounded by shocking economic pain as all the world’s largest economies have ground to a halt, including in Italy and Spain.
 In France, which slightly trails its two neighbors to the south in deaths and infections, the government shut the country down two days after Italy — and has also seen a slight easing.